 In 2001, I began working in the field of structural genomics, being co-PI on the National Institute of General Medical Sciences (NIGMS)–funded Structural Genomics of Pathogenic Protozoa (SGPP) project headed by Wim Hol at the University of Washington.
 Because of my involvement in the TriTryp genome sequencing projects, my group performed all target selection for SGPP.
 I am currently PI and director of the Seattle Structural Genomics Center for Infectious Disease (SSGCID), which has been funded under a contract from NIAID since 2007.
 The mission of SSGCID is to use X-ray crystallography and NMR spectroscopy to solve the structure of proteins targets in emerging and re-emerging infectious disease organisms, primarily to facilitate development of new therapeutics using structure-based drug design, and toward this goal we have solved ~800 protein structures.
 SSGCID is extremely collaborative, providing clones, purified protein and structures to over 200 investigators around the world.
 Several of these collaborations have resulted in additional funding from sources such as the National Institutes of Health (NIH), Bill & Melinda Gates Foundation (BMGF) and NATO.
 One particular success is the Structure Guided Drug Design Consortium (SDDC), which works closely with MMV and the TB Alliance to generate hit-to-lead compounds for malaria and TB.

 Peter Myler, PhD, is professor at the Center for Global Infectious Disease Research.
 He earned his PhD in biochemistry in 1982 from the University of Queensland while studying malaria proteins at the Queensland Institute of Medical Research in Brisbane, Australia.
 After post-doctoral research on antigenic variation in African trypanosomes at the Issaquah Health Research Institute (the predecessor to Seattle Biomed, the Center for Infectious Disease Research and the Center for Global Infectious Disease Research) and Washington State University, he returned to Seattle Biomed in 1985 and played a leading role in its subsequent development.
 Myler began an appointment as assistant professor in pathobiology at the University of Washington in 1993 and continues as affiliate professor in the Departments of Global Health and Biomedical Informatics & Medical Education, as well as a member of the Molecular and Cellular Biology program.
-For the last 15 years, he has been at the forefront of applying genomic technologies (such as expression profiling and proteomics) to increase understanding of molecular mechanisms underlying regulation of gene expression during Leishmania differentiation.
-About 10 years ago, he became actively involved in structural genomics, and is currently director and PI of the Seattle Structural Genomics Center for Infectious Disease (SSGCID), which is funded under a contract from NIAID.
+Since the mid 1990’s, he has been at the forefront of applying genomic technologies (such as expression profiling and proteomics) to increase understanding of molecular mechanisms underlying regulation of gene expression during Leishmania differentiation.
+In 2001, he became actively involved in structural genomics, and is currently director and PI of the Seattle Structural Genomics Center for Infectious Disease (SSGCID), which is funded under a contract from NIAID.
 In his spare time, he can be found enjoying his vacation cabin on Camano Island with his family, riding his bike and educating the uninformed masses about the science and art of cricket.